fengrujie0721/UFO-Sightings-Web-Using-Javscript/README.md

 ![image](https://user-images.githubusercontent.com/79819331/122472011-00c2bc80-cf8e-11eb-9739-e7fbdf304e31.png)

-Using multiple input tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+Using multiple input tags and/or select dropdowns, write JavaScript code so the user can set multiple filters and search for UFO sightings using the following criteria based on the table columns:

 date/time
 city